-Resolutions are about change and change is challenging when the subconscious mind is resistant.
+Resolutions are all about change.
+However, changing thoughts and behaviors are challenging when the subconscious mind is resistant.